JohnnyHendriks/TestAdapter_Catch2/Docs/Settings.md

 Default: normal

 The `<Logging>` option has four settings, `quiet`, `normal`, `verbose`, and `debug`.
 The `debug` setting is mostly useful for development purposes.
 The `verbose` setting is  useful as a sanity check and for basic debugging purposes.
 The `normal` setting provides minimal output and basically serves as a way to make sure the **Test Adapter for Catch2** is being called by the test platform.
+It also logs certain warnings and errors that help diagnose discovery failures (_i.e._, discovery timeout and duplicate test case names).
 The `quiet` option is there for people that do not want to see any output from the **Test Adapter for Catch2**.

-**Note: The `debug` level setting was introduced in v1.1.0.
-In v1.0.0 the `verbose` level is similar to the `debug` level.**

 ## MessageFormat

 Default: StatsOnly

-The `<MessageFormat>` option has three settings, `Full`, `None` and `StatsOnly`.
+The `<MessageFormat>` option has three settings, `AdditionalInfo`, `None` and `StatsOnly`.
 The addition of this setting is basically the result of fixing the stack trace link issue.
 Now the stack trace links to source are working, a significant part of the information is duplicated.
 Also, in case of many failures the stack trace information typically requires scrolling to get to it.
 Originally the full failure info was never intended to be shown in the error message.
 Only the test assertion statistics were originally envisioned for this area.
 As such the default is to only show the assertion statistics as message.
-To get all failure info in the message set this setting to `Full`.
+To get all additonal info in the message set this setting to `AdditionalInfo`.
 For the minimalists you can also set this setting to `None`, in which case no message is generated.

-When you opt to not have the full failure info in the message, this info is placed in the standard output in front of any standard output actually generated by the test.
+When you opt to not have the additional info in the message, this info is placed in the standard output in front of any standard output actually generated by the test.
 This info can then be reached via the output link that then appears in the detail view of the test case.

-**Note: This setting was introduced after v1.1.0.**

 ## StackTraceFormat

-### post v1.1.0

 Default: ShortInfo

 The `<StackTraceFormat>` option has two settings, `ShortInfo` and `None`.
 The reasoning behind this option stems from a problem getting the stack trace entry to show up as a link to the source code line where the failure occurred.
 Now this is fixed the setting remains in an altered form.
 You can still turn off creation of stack trace entries with the `None` setting.
 The default and fall-back value in case of an unsupported setting value is now the `ShortInfo` setting.
 With this setting a stack trace link is created for each failure.
 Here the text used for the link gives a short description of the failure.
 In future more setting values may be added for different formats for the link text.

 The string format expected by the Test Explorer is "`at {description} in {filename}:line {line}`", where the curly bracket parts are replaced by appropriate values.
 I have not tested if it is possible to break the link by generating an (in)appropriate failure description, but the description that is generated should typically be safe.

-### v1.1.0 and v1.0.0

-Default: FullPath

-The `<StackTraceFormat>` option has three settings, `FullPath`, `Filename`, and `None`.
-The reasoning behind this option stems from a problem getting the stack trace entry to show up as a link to the source code line where the failure occurred.
-Though this may be fixed in the future, the current solution is to either have a non-link stack trace entry or no entry at all.
-The `FullPath` setting should have resulted in it being converted to a link by the Test Explorer, which it is currently failing to do for the **Test Adapter for Catch2**.
-As showing the full path to the source file can be a bit unwieldy, you can also set the setting to `Filename` which shows just the filename of the source file instead of the full path.
-As it is of less interest to have a stack trace entry that is not a link, you can turn of stack trace entries by setting this setting to `None`.

 ## TestCaseTimeout